-- 15% of IP’s access treatment within two weeks of an intervention.
+- 15% of IP’s access treatment within two weeks of intervention.

-- Families sets heathy boundaries and create limitation with professional help.
+- Families set healthy boundaries and create limitations with professional help.

 - Supportive recovery resources and aftercare services offered to the family.

-- Family creates a recovery messages to break the cycle of denial.
+- Family creates recovery messages to break the cycle of denial.